“Look, most people just don’t want to hear the truth about what happens to our soldiers in war.

 Another pause, this time longer.

 “How are we supposed to sleep through this!?”
-Alex said, voice cracking.
+Alex asked, voice cracking.

 “You don’t, that’s the whole point,” Ludwig said wearily.